ibeach/ibeach.github.io/fractals.md

 title: Fractals
 ---

-<h1> Fractals </h1>
-This is a gallery of fractals that I have made with MATLAB or Python.
+This is a gallery of fractals that I have made with MATLAB and Python.
-I credit the inspiration for some of these images to Pickover's <i>Computers, Chaos, Pattern and Beauty</i>.
+Much of the inspiration for these images comes from Pickover's <i>Computers, Pattern, Chaos and Beauty</i>.

 <h2>Polynomials</h2>
 The pictures below are Julia sets represented by various polynomial functions.